 Mr. Fleckner represents companies and individual officers in class and derivative actions, regulatory investigations and bankruptcy proceedings regarding the discharge of Investment Company Act, ERISA and other fiduciary duties.
-Currently, he is representing numerous clients in so-called “excessive fee” ERISA and Investment Company Act litigation, and other litigation challenging the discharge of fiduciary obligations.
-His recent experience includes representation of:
+His major victories for clients include:

-- A multinational bank in ERISA arbitration involving the investment of over $1 billion in a stable value account for the benefit of retirement plan participants.
-Goodwin secured a ruling in the client’s favor on all claims.
+- Successfully defended a leading multinational bank in ERISA arbitration involving the investment of over $1 billion in a stable value account for the benefit of retirement plan participants.
+Mr. Fleckner led the defense at arbitration that secured a ruling in the client’s favor on all claims.

 Mr. Fleckner is a member of the Boston and Massachusetts Bar Associations.
 He serves on the board of the Defined Contribution Institutional Investment Association.
 In addition to his professional associations, Mr. Fleckner has been involved in numerous community and philanthropic organizations, including as a member of the North American Board of the Union of Reform Judaism, numerous commissions of the Combined Jewish Philanthropies, the Public Policy Committee of the Jewish Community Relations Council and an elected member at the Needham (MA) Town Meeting.